mqtt-tools/mqttwarn/README.md

 ## Configuration of service plugins

 Service plugins are configured in the main `mqttwarn.ini` file.
-Each service has a mandatory _section_ named `[config:_service_]`, where _service_ is the name of the service.
-This section _may_ have some settings which are required for a particular service.
-One mandatory option is called `targets`.
+Each service has a mandatory _section_ named `[config:xxx]`, where `xxx` is the name of the service.
+This section _may_ have some settings which are required for a particular service, and all services have an rarely used option called `module` (see [The config:xxx sections](#the-configxxx-sections)) and one mandatory option called `targets`.
 This defines individual "service points" for a particular service, e.g. different paths for the `file` service, distinct database tables for `mysql`, etc.

 We term the array for each target an "address list" for the particular service.
 These may be path names (in the case of the `file` service), topic names (for outgoing `mqtt` publishes), hostname/port number combinations for `xbmc`, etc.